Example: Canonical Correlation

 that is, you could also select the work satisfaction items into the second

-a sense, canonical analysis is completely "symmetrical," that
+Canonical Analysis is completely "symmetrical," that is, it

-is, it will compute the same statistics (loadings, weights, etc.) for
+will compute the same statistics (loadings, weights, etc.) for the variables

 You may also use some other options, such as the Means